-Q2 2020 (Economic Shock) Q3 2020 (Economic Reactivation) Q4 2020 (Economic Reactivation) 2021 and 2022 (Transition and Reconstruction) Lockdown leads to unprecedented contraction of economic activity.
+Reconstruction) contraction of economic activity.
 Consumption and trade fall historically large.
 Investment freezes.
 Public sector spending and debt increases importantly.
 Business failures and unemployment soar, although mitigated by Gov. support Household income reduces but to a lower extent than output.
 Uncertainty and lack of consumer confidence rise to historic highs.
-Easing of lockdown at the end of the quarter leads to a resumption of growth.
-As lockdown eases, so does the economic activity recovery which continues.
+Easing of lockdown at the end of the As lockdown eases, so does the economic activity recovery which continues.
 Consumption and trade bounce back notably compared to Q2 but remain quite subdued still in annual terms.
 Businesses which survived Q2 2020 resume their activities slowly.
 Restructuring of some businesses and sectors which survived starts.
 Some persistent damage in the sectors most exposed to social interaction (e.g. culture, hospitality) Job destruction ceases.
 Public sector spending and debt keep increasing.
 Uncertainty remains very high.
 The degree of this initial recovery will depend on 1) the speed of the lockdown easing 2) a potential second virus outbreak, and 3) the impact of the end of JRS.
 The recovery continues at a good growth rate.
 The return to the 'old normality' seems closer but social distancing measures remain.
 Lagged recovery for sectors most exposed to social interaction.
 Businesses and sectors restructure to adapt to a 'new normality'.
 Employment keeps increasing but at a slower pace than output.
 Public sector spending and debt remain high.
 Uncertainty remains high and Brexit-related uncertainty plays a greater role.
 The degree of the recovery will mainly depend on 1) the new social distancing rules 2) the availability of a vaccine and 3) transport constraints Transition between 'new normality' - and a situation similar to 'pre-lockdown' takes place in these years.
 The economic expansion continues but at a slower pace than initially anticipated.
 Output remains marginally below pre-crisis levels in late 2022.
 Gradual return of visitors and tourists.
 Employment creation is solid but does not recover pre-crisis levels yet.
 Investment (and recapitalisations) key to support companies which survived but remain weak.
 A degree of fiscal consolidation begins.
 The success of the expansion will depend on 1) the availability of a potential vaccine, 2) the EU trade deal 3) London's capacity to attract investment, 4) the kind of fiscal consolidation chosen 5) the international context and 6) transport constraints